 - 1. Communication: The term "communication" means the transmittal of information by any means. - 2.
 Concerning: The term "concerning" means relating to, referring to, describing, evidencing, or constituting. - 3.
-Document: The terms "document" and "documents" are defined to be synonymous in meaning and equal in scope to the usage of the term "documentsitems" in Fed.
+Document: The terms "document" and "documents" are defined to be synonymous in meaning and equal in scope to the usage of the term "items" in Fed.
 R. Civ.
-P. 34(a)(1) and include(s) the term "writing."
-Unless the producing party demonstrates undue burden or other grounds sufficient to meet the requirements of Fed.
-R. Civ.
-P. 26(e), electronic mail is included within the definition of the term "document.", but is not limited to electronically stored information.
+P. 34(a)(1) and include(s), but is not limited to electronically stored information.
 The terms "writings," "recordings," and "photographs" are defined to be synonymous in meaning and equal in scope to the usage of those terms in Fed.
 R. Evid.
 1001.
-A draft or non-identical copy is a separate document within the meaning of the term "document." - 4.
-Form or Forms: If documents are produced as electronically stored information, they shall be produced in the following form or forms: [to be determined by the requesting party consistent with Guideline 2.04 of the ESI Principles].2
+A draft or non-identical copy is a separate document within the meaning of the term "document."